lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This work discusses the genomics and metagenomics of a specific symbiosis: that between the floating fern genus _Azolla_, and a cyanobacterium _Nostoc azollae_.
 The Cyanobacterium supplies the symbioses with a surplus of nitrogen fixed from the air.
-Unlike most plants, _Azolla_ is not a terrestrial fern.
+Unlike most plants, _Azolla_ is not terrestrial.
 Instead, the symbiosis floats on water.
 _Azolla_ its aquatic lifestyle makes the fern highly dependent on fresh water.
-Even its name is derived from this property, 'Azo' is greek for 'dry' and 'allyo' for 'kill'.
+Even its name is derived from this property, ἄζος (Azos) is ancient greek for 'drought' and ὀλλύναι (ollunai) for 'killing'.
 The fern spreads horizontally over the water surface, darkening the water column.
 This property makes _Azolla_ as infamous under ecologists, as it is famous in symbiosis research [@Madeira2016a].
 Bigger plants break irregularly into smaller ones, genetically identical, but physically separate; forming a big green floating mat.